This post may contain affiliate links.

 There are more companies, providing this style of group adventure travel, holidays, or vacations, but these are the two my husband, son, and I have used so far.

 We’ve also arranged adventure travel tours from agents, in destinations.
 For instance, we took a group multi-day tour to Tibet from Kathmandu Nepal, arranged through a local agent.

 On top of this, we’ve taken dozens of group day trips and activities, ranging from touring the Cu Chi tunnels to London Harry Potter tours.
 I wouldn’t class one day tours as an “adventure holiday” so we’ll leave those out, but many of the pros and cons are identical

-I’ve trekked with the Hill-Tribes in Thailand, sailed up the Nile on a felucca and hiked the Inca trail with one particular holiday company.
+I’ve trekked with the Hill-Tribes in Thailand as a solo female traveller with a group tour, I’ve toured Tibet with my family in a group scenario, sailed up the Nile on a felucca, visiting Egypt’s ancient wonders, solo, on a group holiday, and hiked the Inca trail as a couple with one particular group holiday company.

-They’ve worked well for me as a solo girly traveler and as a couple, I’m yet to try a family holiday this way, but I’m game.
-I’ve had good experiences with them, mostly, I’ve certainly never regretted taking one, but there are pros and cons for everything.
+I’ve had good experiences with them, mostly, I’ve certainly never regretted taking one, but there are pros and cons to everything.